Risingson/eveeyeevemaps/README.md

 # evemaps
 Universe map for Eve Online and Eve Echoes.
-The maps are not the exact eve online map but are modified by myself just a bit to overlap less.
+The map is not the exact Eve Online map but got its coordinates modified by myself just a bit to overlap less but still match the ingame maps.

 You can use the files for your projects but need to link to eveeye.com or echoes.eveeye.com for your web/app (in a visible way, not from the last corner of your web/app ;)
 Please drop me a line and a link if you use the map.